 The CYP1B1 enzyme is active in many tissues, including structures of the eye.
 The function of the CYP1B1 enzyme in the development of the eye is unclear, but it may play a role in forming structures at the front of the eye and may also be involved in a process that regulates the secretion of fluid inside the eye.

 Health Conditions Related to Genetic Changes

-More than 140 CYP1B1 gene mutations have been identified to cause early-onset glaucoma.
+More than 140 CYP1B1 gene variants (also called mutations) have been identified to cause early-onset glaucoma.
 People with this condition experience increased pressure within the eye before the age of 40.
 This pressure causes damage to the optic nerves connecting the eyes and the brain.
-Between 20 percent and 40 percent of people with glaucoma before the age of 5 (primary congenital glaucoma) have mutations in the CYP1B1 gene.
-The mutations that cause early-onset glaucoma may result in an enzyme that is unstable or the wrong shape.
+Between 20 percent and 40 percent of people with glaucoma before the age of 3 (primary congenital glaucoma) have variants in the CYP1B1 gene.
+The variants that cause early-onset glaucoma may result in an enzyme that is unstable or the wrong shape.

 Other Names for This Gene